Hippophae rhamnoides: Nutrition

-Hippophae rhamnoides is a very versatile plant and the fruits as well as the leaves can be used.
-The fruits are processed and then used in the food industry, in traditional medicine, as part of drugs or in the cosmetic industry.
-The leaves can be used as feed, particularly for ruminants.
-Because of its tolerance against strongly eroded, nutrient-poor and sometimes salty soils, the plant is also used for land reclamation or as shelterbelt.

-Consumer products
+Culinary

-In general, all parts of the H. rhamnoides contain diverse phytochemicals and nutrients.
-Particularly the fruit contains high vitamin C amounts, exceeding the levels seen in lemons and oranges.
-H. rhamnoides fruits are processed in the food industry to different products.
-Usually, the berries are first washed and then pressed, resulting in pomace and juice.
-The fruit pomace can be used to obtain oil, natural food color (yellow/orange) or jam, while the juice is further processed and packaged as a consumer product.
-H. rhamnoides oil may be used to produce cosmetics, such as hand cream, shampoo or massage oils.
+The berries are usually washed and then pressed, resulting in pomace and juice.
+The fruit pomace can be used to obtain oil, natural food color (yellow/orange) or jam, while the juice is further processed and packaged.
 The leaves of the shrub can be air dried, eventually ground, and used for tea.

 Traditional medicine

 Hippophae rhamnoides is widely used in traditional medicine, particularly in Russia and Northeast Asia.
-The leaves are used as supposed herbal medicine for various disorders.
+The leaves are used as herbal medicine for various disorders.
 H. rhamnoides fruits have also been used in the traditional Austrian medicine internally as tea, juice, or syrup for treatment of infections.

-Livestock fodder
+Other uses

-Hippophae rhamnoides is used for feeding livestock.
+Hippophae rhamnoides leaves and fruit residues (left after oil extraction) can be used for feeding livestock.
 The pomace from H. rhamnoides fruit processing can be used as animal feed, such as for poultry feeding.
+The weight of livestock and poultry has been shown to increase considerably after being fed sea buckthorn.

+H. rhamnoides oil may be used to produce cosmetics, such as hand cream, shampoo or massage oils.

+Because of its tolerance against strongly eroded, nutrient-poor and sometimes salty soils, the plant is also used for land reclamation or as shelterbelt.